maniix123/CourtCounter/README.md

 # CourtCounter
 This is my Android Court Counter mobile applicattion.

+This is the only android app that I made using JAVA, and not using HTML5, CSS and jQuery.
+Unlike my other projects.

 This app is made for keeping score for basketball teams, the app provides 3 points, 2 points, 1 point scores.